 If you have existing products with us that are impacted we will be in touch with you well before the end of 2021.

-Some customers who use interest rate swaps or derivatives for risk management purposes will be impacted by this reform for any transaction maturing beyond 2021.
+In addition to loans, customers who use interest rate swaps or derivatives for risk management purposes will be impacted by this reform for any transaction maturing beyond 2021.
 Your relationship manager will support you in the transition to replacement rates.

 If you have a benchmark product with a maturity before 31 December 2021 there should be no impact.